 But there are subtle elements too, which make it last as long as it has like empathy, understanding and forgiveness somewhere in the mix.
 Knowing all about you, warts and all, and not judging you long before you became famous, are highly likely too.
-So how can a humble email program hope, let alone deserve, to be held in such high esteem?
+So how then, can a humble email program hope, let alone deserve, to be held in such high esteem?

 Then there are specific purpose emails – triggered, abandon basket, suppression acknowledgement, enquiring why someone unsubscribed, lapsed account, birthday discount offers the list is long and grows all the time.